 The future of IoT can be difficult to predict because the technology and its applications are still relatively new and have enormous growth potential.
 Still, it's possible to make some fundamental predictions.

-IoT devices will continue to proliferate.
-The next few years will see billions of additional IoT devices added to the internet, fueled by a combination of technologies -- including 5G connectivity -- and countless new business use cases emerging across major industries, such as healthcare and manufacturing.
+IoT devices will continue to proliferate, and the next few years will see billions of additional IoT devices added to the internet.
+As of 2023, there are more than 15 billion connected IoT devices, and this is expected to double by 2030.
+This growth is fueled by a combination of technologies -- including 5G connectivity -- and countless new business use cases emerging across major industries, such as healthcare and manufacturing.

-Coming years should also see a reevaluation and increase in IoT security, starting with initial device design through business selection and implementation.
+Coming years will likely also see a reevaluation and increase in IoT security, starting with initial device design through business selection and implementation.
 Future devices will incorporate stronger security features enabled by default.
+A combination of new legislation, regulatory pressures and device defaults will emphasize the use of end-to-end IoT data encryption.
 Existing security tools, such as intrusion detection and prevention, will include support for IoT architectures with comprehensive logging and active remediation.
-At the same time, IoT device management tools will increasingly emphasize security auditing and automatically address IoT device security weaknesses.
+At the same time, IoT device management tools will emphasize security auditing and automatically address IoT device security weaknesses, such as replacing traditional IoT passwords with certificate-based authentication.

-Finally, IoT data volumes will continue to grow and translate into new revenue opportunities for businesses.
-That data will increasingly drive ML and AI initiatives across multiple industries, from science to transportation to finance to retail.
+IoT data volumes will continue to swell and translate into new revenue opportunities for businesses.
+That data will increasingly drive ML and AI initiatives across many industries, from science, to transportation, to finance, to retail.